Blog·Selling gold · 2026

 Quick examples (typical jewelry weights)

-These are illustrative melt-style examples at current loaded prices.
+These are example melt values at current loaded prices.
 Your actual pieces vary by weight and karat.

 ItemTypical weightKaratMelt value